 A miniature "scene" or "landscape" created in an open container and featuring miniature or small, slow growing indoor or outdoor plants.
 The garden should be imaginative and create a magical place where fairies can come and bring good luck and blessings to your home.

-Plants in these projects must be grown in display container starting no later than May 30 of the current year.
+Plants in these projects must be grown in display container starting no later than May 15th of the current year.
+Photograph of project showing date it was planted to be submitted when project is entered at the fair.

-- Flowers in this class must have been grown by the exhibitor. - Maximum container size: 36" x 18". - · No artificial or plastic plants allowed. - Perennial, annual, vegetable, succulent, ornamental or herbal plants can be used. - Accessories can be purchased or homemade: furniture, natural materials, fairy figurines etc. - Minimum of 3 different living plant types must be included. - Plants should dominate the garden.
+- Flowers and plants in this class must have been grown by the exhibitor. - For guidance see 4H Bulletin #2765, Container Gardening Series: Common Problems in Container Gardens by UMaine Extension.
+A link to download this is found at gcffy.org. - For guidance see 4H Circular 787, Gardening in Containers by UGA Extension.
+A link to download this is found at gcffy.org. - Maximum container size: 36" x 18". - · No artificial or plastic plants allowed. - Perennial, annual, vegetable, succulent, ornamental or herbal plants can be used.
+Accessories can be purchased or homemade: furniture, natural materials, fairy figurines etc. Minimum of 3 different living plant types must be included. - · Plants should dominate the garden.
 Artificial materials and accessories should not be a main focus of the exhibit.
 They should blend in. - Theme examples include (list not all inclusive): Woodland/Forest life, Gypsy/Boho Garden, Flowery Wonderland, Mermaid/Pirate/Beach, Enchanted Village, Witches City, Dragonland, Halloween/Spookyville.